 Put time into your website's taxonomy.

-If other aspects of your site are already optimised for SEO, you should probably make sure your structure is as well.
+If other aspects of your site are already optimised for SEO, you should make sure your structure is as well.